OSOD/operations/README.md

 # Operations

-This is the operations repo for Open Source Open Data.
+This is the operations repo for <a href="http://opensourceopendata">Open Source Open Data</a>.